ME-314/Farm-Bike/README.md

 ![Ratio Table](https://github.com/ME-314/Farm-Bike/blob/main/Resources/GearCalculations.png "Ratio Table")

+For the currently selected driven pulley diameter of 112 mm, this range covers the operating speed of the polenta mill and corn sheller used during testing.
+In the spreadsheet you can also see a centre-to-centre distance of 1000 mm, which gives an estimated belt length of approximately 2288 mm for the 71 mm and 112 mm pulley pair.

 #### Bottom Bracket Shell
 The bottom bracket shell attaches the standard BSA bicycle bottom bracket to the frame.
 The part is a weldment of a round bottom bracket shell recovered from a donor frame and a 40 mm * 30 mm rectangular steel tube.
 The part requires far less material resources then an equivalent machined from a billet and does not require specialty tooling to cut the BSA thread.
 #### Hub